kdottiemo/git-novice-develop-gitlab/_episodes/08-collab.md

 > * `git remote remove [name]` removes a remote.
 Note that it doesn't affect the
 > remote repository at all - it just removes the link to it from the local repo.
 > * `git remote set-url [name] [newurl]` changes the URL that is associated
 > with the remote.
-This is useful if it has moved, e.g. to a different GitHub
+This is useful if it has moved, e.g. to a different GitLab
 > account, or from GitHub to a different hosting service.
 Or, if we made a typo when
 > adding it!
 > * `git remote rename [oldname] [newname]` changes the local alias by which a remote
 > is known - its name.
 For example, one could use this to change `upstream` to `fred`.
 {: .callout}

-Take a look to the Owner's repository on its GitHub website now (maybe you need to refresh your browser.)
+Take a look to the Owner's repository on its GitLab website now (maybe you need to refresh your browser.)
 You should be able to see the new commit made by the Collaborator.

-To download the Collaborator's changes from GitHub, the Owner now enters:
+To download the Collaborator's changes from GitLab, the Owner now enters:

 ~~~
 $ git pull origin master